Send the link below via email or IMCopy

 Gregg committed armed robbery and murder.
 He was sentenced to death.

-Griswold (Planned Parenthood) gave birth control to married couples.
-Arrested for violating CT law that criminalized preventing conception.
+Griswold worked at Planned Parenthood and gave birth control to married couples.
+Arrested for violating CT law against all birth control.

 Right to Privacy

 Roe tried to fake rape to get legal abortion.